golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 #### Activity Acres
 _Calculate **activity acres** (Clarke Knight's term for including treatments that overlap) using the `Show statistical summary` function in QGIS._

-* Selecting the following layer and column combos in the statistical summary box in the bottom left corner:
+* Select the following layer and column combos in the statistical summary box in the bottom left corner.
+Record the sum:

 * Results: